rmosolgo/graphql-ruby/guides/schema/limiting_visibility.md

 ---
 layout: guide
-title: Schema — Limiting Visibility
+title: Limiting Visibility
+section: Schema
+desc: Flag types and fields so that only some clients can see them.
 ---

 Sometimes, you want to hide schema elements from some users.
 For example: